axelvaldez/radical-companies/_posts/2025/2025-02-12-pain-came-first.markdown

 </div>

 <h1>Pain Came First</h1>
  <p>Pain came first.
+Then came laughter.
 Then came language.
-Then came laughter.
-Then came humanity.
-All from pain.</p>
+All from humanity.
+All, possibly, from pain.</p>

+<h1>Translating Machines</h1>
- <p>People, and perhap all animals, are translating machines.
-Inside to outside.</p>
+ <p>People, and perhap all animals, are translating machines: inside to outside.</p>

  <p>Imagine that pre-language-you get hurt (inside).
 You could wail (outside) about your foot, or you could signal agony (outside) coming form your hand.</p>